 “She’s my sister and I’m able to have children, it’s 10 months out of my life, [so] why shouldn’t I?” said Silverman.
 “It wasn’t a big deal to do it.”

-In April of 2017, after one failed attempt, Randi and Zach’s final two embryos that did not test positive for the BRCA-1 gene were implanted, and their second daughter, Austyn Harli, was born on December 8, 2017.
+After one failed attempt, Randi and Zach’s final two embryos that did not test positive for the BRCA-1 gene were implanted, and their second daughter, Austyn Harli, was born.